Arshin-A-S/Web-Dev-Internship-Task1/README.md

 Semantic Architecture:
 Instead of using non-semantic <div> tags, I utilized HTML5 semantic elements to define the page structure:

-<header>: Used for the introduction and branding of the profile.
+I have used header for the introduction and branding of the profile.

-<nav>: Used to wrap the primary navigation menu.
+I have used nav to wrap the primary navigation menu.

-<main>: Identified the central content unique to this specific page.
+I have used main to identify the central content unique to this specific page.

-<section>: Grouped related content like "Education" and "Skills."
+I have used section group related content like "Education" and "Skills."

-<article>: Used within the Education section to wrap a specific degree entry.
+I have used article within the Education section to wrap a specific degree entry.

-<footer>: Used for authorship and copyright information.
+I have used footer for authorship information.

 Internal Navigation: I implemented an internal menu using anchor tags (<a>) and unique id attributes.
 This allows users to "jump" to specific sections (About, Education, Skills, or Contact) within the same page.